RonaldRex/javascript-tutorial/README.md

 ## JavaScript Design Patterns

 ### Namespace object
-Using an object gives structure to your code and it only adds one variable to the global scope.
-This is helpful because it prevents duplicating variable names.
+An object can be used to organzie your code and avoid variable collisions.
 Create an object literal and add all of your variables and functions as properties of that object.

 ```js
 var Book = Book || {};